ViaQ/Relp/README.md

 ### Server

-To run server just creat instance of `Relp::RelpServer.new(host, port, logger = nil, callback)` and than call method run on instance of server e.g. `server.run`
+To run server just create instance of `Relp::RelpServer.new(host, port, logger = nil, callback)` and then call method run on instance of server e.g. `server.run`

 `host`
   * This is a required setting.